bizztreat/keboola-ex-segment/README.md

 # segment-extractor

 App extract events stored from Segment in S3 using Keboola Connection.
+It is the simple way to get your Events from S3 to KBC.